Critical Mass (cycling): Critical Manners

 In San Francisco, an event known as "Critical Manners" was created as a response to Critical Mass.
 Critical Manners rides through the city on the second Friday of the month, with riders encouraged to obey all traffic laws such as stopping at red lights and signaling.
 Tucson, Arizona holds the Tuesday Night Community Bike Ride as their alternative to Critical Mass.
 The weekly ride encourages bicycle commuting and motor vehicle awareness in a peaceful and friendly way.

 In 2007 there were conversations about starting Critical Manners in Portland, Oregon.
 According to the Critical Mass book, a similar project known as Courteous Mass is described as "an alternative to Critical Mass."

 An alternative ride named RideCivil formed in Seattle in late 2007.
 Rides are on the second Friday of every month, and focus on encouraging civility between motorists, pedestrians and cyclists.

 The Mobile Social is an alternative ride in Atlanta sponsored by the Atlanta Bicycle Coalition.
 Rides start on 2nd Thursday of every month, meeting at Woodruff Park in downtown Atlanta and a focus on promoting local small business and cycling for commuting, social and civic engagement.

 On June 12, 2009, an Indianapolis Critical Manners ride called "Courteous Mass" was launched but is no longer active as of 2016.

-On August 14, 2009 there was a Critical Manners ride in Vancouver, British Columbia.
+On August 14, 2009, there was a Critical Manners ride in Vancouver, British Columbia.
 The ride consisted of between 70 and 100 cyclists riding through the downtown core, making all attempts to follow the rules of the road (stopping at red lights / stop signs, using hand signals to turn, using the right-most lane or bike lane when applicable).
 The event generated some coverage in the local media and was generally deemed a success by the participants, although there were some criticisms.
 The ride only survived one outing.

-In Kathmandu, Nepal, it has been organised since April 2013.
+In Kathmandu, Nepal, it has been organized since April 2013.
 In general cyclists gather at Kathmandu Durbar Square, Basantapur and ride round the city before grouping together again.
-Sometimes there are people organizing awareness programmes in this gathering.
-People who really love cycling and feel awareness about own health, environment they doing Critical Mass Gathering even after the heavy Nepal Earthquake 2015 with slogan "Quake or Shake, Sunny or Rainy, we have to flow with time for next smile..."
+Sometimes there are people organizing awareness programs in this gathering.
+People who really love cycling and feel awareness about own health, environment they doing Critical Mass gathering even after the heavy April 2015 Nepal earthquake with slogan "Quake or Shake, Sunny or Rainy, we have to flow with time for next smile..."

-In Nepalgunj, Nepal, it also started at least to show publicly cycle rider also has rights to use road as other vehicles.
-As for symbolically they organizing to covered certain area in Dhamboji chowk as "Street smarts" of local road for at least 5minutes.